Cruising is a great way for women to see the world

 What precautions can I take to be safe?

-On our European cruise, we almost did not make it back to the bus on time when we were in Rome.
-We were so busy enjoying a “real Italian pizza” as my kids called it, that we forgot to watch the clock.
+On my third cruise to Europe when our kids were much older, we almost did not make it back to the bus on time when we were in Rome.
+We were so busy enjoying a “real Italian pizza” as our sons called it, that we forgot to watch the clock.
 At the last minute, we realized we were out of time.
 We literally ran all the way back.
 There was only one bus left out of the eight that had arrived that morning.
 As the last to board, we silently made our way to the back of the bus trying not to see the unhappy faces of fellow passengers.
 Lesson learned.
 Don’t be late.
 Nobody wants to be “that person.”

 Are there cruises for women only?
 How can I find a travel companion?

 No large ships offer women-only cruises at this time.
-Richard Branson has recently announced the launch of Virgin Voyages, the first adults-only cruise ship.
+Richard Branson launched Virgin Voyages in 2021, the first adults-only cruise ships.
 Viking Cruises recently raised the minimum age limit for their river cruises from 12 to 18.
 Generally, its up to travel agents to find ships to book women on based on their amenities (luxury spas/fitness/health) and destinations.

 To narrow your choices, research what customer segment the cruise line is trying to attract.
 Mass-market is for those with modest incomes (Carnival); middle-market includes those with more money (Princess and Norwegian); luxury is the top tier (Seaborne and Radisson).
 Organizations that cater to women may also offer trips.
-Many women plan their own girlfriend getaways.
+Many women plan their own girlfriend getaways, and some tour companies are putting together trips for women only.

 Sunset from the balcony after a long day touring